MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cost-management/weighted-average-physical-value-marking.md

 -  4a.
 Inventory physical issue for a quantity of 1 at a cost of USD 10.00 each (running average of financially posted transactions).
 -  4b.
 Inventory financial issue for a quantity of 1 at a cost of USD 10.00 each (running average of financially posted transactions).
 -  5a.
 Inventory physical issue for a quantity of 1 at a cost of USD 10.00 each (running average of financially posted transactions).
 -  6\.
 Inventory close is performed.
 Based on the Weighted average method, the system uses the direct settlement method because only one receipt is financially updated in the period.
 In this example, one settlement is created between 1b and 3b, and another between 1b and 4b.
-In this example, no adjustment is made because the running average is the same as the weighted average.
+No adjustment is made because the running average is the same as the weighted average.

 The following diagram illustrates this series of transactions with the effects of choosing the Weighted average inventory model and the direct settlement principle without the Include physical value option.